tsdat/pipeline-template/README.md

 This repository contains a collection of one or more `tsdat` pipelines (as found under the ``pipelines`` folder).
 This enables related pipelines to be more easily maintained and run together.
-New pipelines can be added easily via the cookiecutter template mechanism described below.
+New pipelines can be added easily via the template mechanism described below.

 ## Repository Structure